AnastasiiaMishchenko/Internationals/Rosemary Poovattil/Lecture Notes/Lecture 6.md

 ## Project Presentaion

-Add connection details
+- Add connection details
-Implement Agile instead of Waterfall
+- Implement Agile instead of Waterfall
-Include more devices
+- Include more devices
+- Plan for router and wifi too
+- Less DIY solution will me more realistic

 ## Project Presentaion